liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/02-retrieving-and-displaying-portlet-data/01-retrieve-and-display-guestbooks.markdown

 So what's going on here?
 First, you should note that this class has a `MainActivity` instance as its only variable.
 This is so it can refer results back to the main activity, which runs in Android's main UI thread.
-The constructor of `GetGuestbooksCallback` thus does only one thing: it sets this variable.
+`GetGuestbooksCallback`'s constructor thus does only one thing: it sets this variable.
 Next, the `onFailure` and `onSuccess` methods are overridden.
-As you probably guessed, `onFailure` is called when the request fails, while `onSuccess` is called when the it succeeds.
+As you probably guessed, `onFailure` is called when the request fails, while `onSuccess` is called when it succeeds.
 In this case, `onFailure` displays a toast message with the error.
 The `onSuccess` method calls the main activity's `reloadGuestbooks` method.
 Don't worry about the error Android Studio marks for `reloadGuestbooks`.
 This method doesn't exist yet, but you'll create it in a moment.
 Last but not least is the overridden `transform` method.
 This method puts all the guestbooks it receives from the portlet into a `List` of `GuestbookModel` objects.
 It's this `List` that's fed to the `onSuccess` method.